 Paying the Same Monthly Payment

-Instead of paying only the decreasing monthly minimum payment each month, let’s look at paying amount equal to the first month’s minimum every month.
+Instead of paying only the decreasing monthly minimum payment each month, let’s look at paying an amount equal to the first month’s minimum every month.
 For example, the first month’s minimum payment at 4% of your $20,000 balance would be $800.
 If we pay $800 a month every month, the repayment timeline looks something like this:

 - At 4.99% it will take 27 months